GIVE $20 , GET $20

 Healthy Holiday Hacks

 If you're anything like us, now is probably around the time that the pressure of perfectionism and general hectic holiday hoopla is coming to a head.
 Not to mention, end-of-year work and home-life responsibilities and those dreaded resolutions everyone will be talking about.
-Not to fret dearest EVOLVhers - if you're a last minute shopper (no judgement), our team's gift guide and our personality-based gift guide have got you covered.
-As for some general wellness tips specifically catered to this delicate time of year, you'll want to be sure to read on!
+Not to fret dearest EVOLVhers - our wellness tips specifically catered to this delicate time of year have got you covered!

 PRESENCE > PRESENTS